Hector-bit/adventOfCode/day17/notes.md

         My plan:
             1. I want to fill a dictionary useing the given data
             2. Then from there cycle 6 times using the given rules

+    Part Two -
+        Its the same thing, same data, just adding one more dimensions